 - Keyword – Include the keyword at least once, preferably in one of the two headlines

-- Brand – Including your brand can increase CTR
+- Brand – Including your brand name can increase CTR

 Also, make use of the space expanded text ads give you.
-With AdWords and Bing you get two 30-character headlines, two 15-character URL path modifiers, and an 80-character description field.
+With Google Ads and Bing you get two 30-character headlines, two 15-character URL path modifiers, and an 80-character description field.
 You can tell a fairly persuasive story with that space.
 This is your canvas:

 Try to provide a complete, coherent thought in the description field.
 You have plenty of ad extensions available to list features and individual attributes, so use the description field for communication and persuasion rather than for calling out items.